-Tanzania has committed to eliminate child, early and forced marriage by 2030 in line with target 5.3 of the Sustainable Development Goals.
-In its Voluntary National Review at the 2019 High Level Political Forum, the government did not provide an update on progress towards this target, but mentioned the advocacy work carried out by NGOs to amend section 13 and 17 of the Marriage Act, 1971, which used to allow the marriage of girls below 18 years.
+Ukraine has committed to eliminate child, early and forced marriage by 2030 in line with target 5.3 of the Sustainable Development Goals.
+The government submitted a 2020 Voluntary National Review at the High Level Political Forum but there was no mention of child marriage.

-Tanzania ratified the Convention on the Rights of the Child in 1991, which sets a minimum age of marriage of 18, and the Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW) in 1985, which obligates states to ensure free and full consent to marriage.
+Ukraine ratified the Convention on the Rights of the Child in 1990, which sets a minimum age of marriage of 18, and the Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW) in 1980, which obligates states to ensure free and full consent to marriage.

 Que fait le gouvernement pour mettre fin au mariage des enfants ?

 Quel est le cadre juridique minimum autour du mariage ?

 A 2012 amendment to the Family Code of Ukraine raised the minimum legal age of marriage to 18 years for both men and women under Article 22.
 Prior to this amendment, the legal age of marriage was 17 for women and 18 for men.
 However, courts may still grant permission from age 16 if there are special reasons.

 Sources de données